-Happy cooking!
-As always, I would love to hear back from you if you cook this!
-Please come back to rate the recipe and leave a comment so I know how it turned out.
+Here's the Thai Green Curry Chicken Recipe.
+As always, I would love to hear back from you.
+If you try this recipe, I hope you'll come back to leave a star rating and a comment so I know how it turned out for you.

 Thai Green Curry Chicken with Snow Peas

-Boneless chicken and snow peas in a fragrant spicy thai curry sauce.
+Chicken and snow peas in a fragrant spicy Thai curry sauce.